haskellfoundation/error-message-index/README.md

 ## Supported Tools

-Today, the Haskell Message Index supports three tools.
+Today, the Haskell Message Index supports four tools.
 Any user-facing Haskell-related programming tools are welcome to join the effort!

 | Tool  | Earliest supported version | Namespace | Link to subpage |
 |-------|----------------------------|-----------|-----------------|